svalcken/fritzbox_exporter/README.md

     $GOPATH/bin/fritzbox_exporter -h
     Usage of ./fritzbox_exporter:
       -gateway-url string
-            The URL of the FRITZ!Box (default "https://fritz.box:49443") -listen-address string
+        The URL of the FRITZ!Box (default "http://fritz.box:49000") -listen-address string
-            The address to listen on for HTTP requests. (default "127.0.0.1:9042") -password string
+        The address to listen on for HTTP requests. (default "127.0.0.1:9042") -metrics-file string
+        The JSON file with the metric definitions. (default "metrics.json") -password string
         The password for the FRITZ!Box UPnP service -test
         print all available metrics to stdout
       -username string
         The user for the FRITZ!Box UPnP service

     The password (needed for metrics from TR-064 API) can be passed over environment variables to test in shell: read -rs PASSWORD && ./fritzbox_exporter -username <user> -test; unset PASSWORD